salah-saleh/AuraSpeak/README.md

 ## Features
 - Record audio from your microphone
-- Transcribe audio to text using OpenAI Whisper
+- Transcribe audio to text using **both OpenAI Whisper and Google Speech-to-Text** (benchmarked in parallel)
 - **AI-powered intent detection and text polishing using Gemini**
 - Modular codebase for easy extension (e.g., Gemini, agent tools)
 - **Web search tool**: Say "search the web about ..." to get web results (Gemini infers query and result length, scrapes and summarizes top links, and extracts a direct answer; only links are shown as results)